Laurent Koscielny: International career

-Koscielny was called up to the French national team on 3 February 2011.
+Koscielny was called up to the France national team on 3 February 2011.
 Before his call up for France, Koscielny was also eligible to play for Poland and initially considered applying for Polish citizenship.
 In August 2010, it was reported that he had not submitted an application and cancelled a meeting with Poland national team coach Franciszek Smuda in Warsaw on 7 August.
 Koscielny later declared that his priority was to play for France.

 Koscielny was called up to the French team for the first time on 3 February 2011, for the team's friendly versus Brazil on 9 February.
-Koscielny made his first appearance for les Bleus in a friendly match against the United States on 11 November, playing the entire match in a 1–0 win.
+Koscielny, along with future Arsenal teammate Olivier Giroud, made their first appearances for les Bleus in a friendly match against the United States on 11 November, with Koscielny playing the entire match in a 1–0 win and Giroud coming on as a substitute.

 He made his first appearance in a major tournament during UEFA Euro 2012, when he played the entire match in a 2–0 defeat to Spain in the quarter-finals but was voted Man of the Match by the French media.
 On 15 November 2013, he was sent off in a 2014 World Cup qualifying play-off against Ukraine.

 On 13 May 2014, Koscielny was named in Didier Deschamps' squad for the 2014 FIFA World Cup.
 He made his FIFA World Cup debut as a substitute for the injured Mamadou Sakho in a 5–2 defeat of Switzerland in the team's second group match.
 He was then named in the starting line-up for the next match against Ecuador, helping the team to a clean sheet in a 0–0 draw.

 Koscielny was named in the squad for the UEFA Euro 2016 and started in all the matches of France's runners-up campaign.
 On 4 June 2016, he scored his first international goal in a friendly match against Scotland.

 Prior to the 2018 FIFA World Cup, Koscielny announced that he would retire from international football after the competition.
 However, he was not included in the squad after an Achilles tendon injury ruled him out of contention.

+Managerial career

+In June 2023, Koscielny became the head coach of the Lorient U17 team.
+On 11 June 2024, he was appointed as sporting director of the club.